 “But this is a bank,” an agent piped up.
 “Money is the most valuable thing there.”

-"Not necessarily," said Peter.
-"True, money is the obvious score.
-But money takes up space and one person will have trouble carrying more than a few million dollars."
+“Not necessarily,” said Peter, narrowing his eyes and his voice growing distant as he mulled over his thoughts.
+“True, money is the obvious score.
+But money takes up space and one person will have trouble carrying more than a few million dollars.”

 Peter smiled.
 “Good work, Neal.”

 Neal didn’t return the smile.
 He just pulled his gaze back around and shifted in his seat uncomfortably.
 Because although Peter knew who that man on the screen was, he didn’t know what that man had done.
 What he was capable of doing.